Jean-Pierre Nonault

-Jean-Pierre Nonault (born 1937) is a Congolese politician and diplomat.
+Jean-Pierre Nonault (23 March 1937 – 25 January 2024) was a Congolese politician and diplomat.
 He was Congo-Brazzaville's Ambassador to the Soviet Union from 1974 to 1979 and Ambassador to France from 1979 to 1984.
 Since 2002, he has been a member of the Senate of Congo-Brazzaville.

 Personal life

-Nonault's daughter, Arlette Soudan-Nonault is a former journalist and serves as the serves as Republic of Congo's Minister of Tourism and Environment.
+Nonault's daughter, Arlette Soudan-Nonault is a former journalist and serves as the Republic of Congo's Minister of Tourism and Environment.